kadirnar/segment-anything-video/README.md

 - [x] Support for video files
 - [x] Support for pip installation
 - [x] Support for web application
+- [x] Support for box to polygon conversion
 - [x] Support for automatic download model weights